glycodynamics/Tutorial-PyMOL/README.md

 orient
 util.cbc
 remove ! polymer
 select c.
 C & i.
-85-109       #just to see where is this selection alter c.
+85-109       #just to see what are we selecting selection alter c.
 C & i.
 85-109, ss='L' as cartoon
 ```
 ![Sec Str](https://github.com/glycodynamics/pymol/blob/main/images/image_set_secondry_str.png)

-Color of different secondary structure types  can be set to make figure more appealing:
+Color of different secondary structure types  can be set to make the figure more appealing:
 ```
 as cartoon
 color red, ss h